 - Complete one additional reply (300+ words) per unit beyond the required two.
 Cannot earn extra credit on more than one additional reply per unit.
 Post the reply in the Group Discussion forum before the end of the unit.
-Maximum 15pts x 3 = 45 pts. - Complete one additional reflection essay (700+ words).
+Maximum 10pts x 3 = 30 pts. - Complete one additional reflection essay (700+ words or 7+ minutes of video).
 Cannot earn extra credit on more than one reflection essay.
 Post the additional essay in the Reflection Essays forum.
 Maximum 25pts. - Complete one podcast review (700+ words).
 Cannot earn extra credit on more than one podcast review.
 Listen to a full podcast from one group, and write 700+ words (2 pages) engaging with their conversation and/or ethics scenario.
 Post the review in the Completed Podcasts threads.
 Maximum 25pts. - For classes with live meeting times, regular attendance can earn up to 50 pts extra credit. - For classes with live meeting times, students can present material from their presentations from that unit for up to 25 points of extra credit per unit.